Dallas Police and Firefighters Pension Funding Crisis Explained by Dallas Employment Attorney Adam Kielich–Part 1

 My discussion will focus on the actual funding issues rather than the administrative problems in Dallas–although I will touch on them.
 We’ll talk pension funding basics and then how that fit into this Dallas municipal pension.
 Then I’ll forecast the future of this funding problem for Dallas.
 Today’s post will just get our feet wet with pension funding basics.

-Pension Funding Basics
+Pension Funding Basics in Texas